 Despite the increase in one-man-band companies, the estimated number of large private sector businesses (with 250 or more employees) has decreased by 10% since 2000.

-Doing the books is a legal requirement
+Doing business by the books

 Every business is required by law to 'keep books'.
-Over and above this, keeping accurate records makes sound business sense and you'll thank yourself later if you get a proper system in place from the outset.
+Over and above this, keeping accurate records makes sound business sense and you'll thank youself later if you get a proper system in place from the outset.

 Keeping good records can help your business: